Note

 """

-# Semi-major axis of lunar orbit (a_moon) in meters
+# Semi-major axis of the lunar orbit (a_moon) in meters.

-# Astronomical Unit (a_sun or AU) in meters
+# Astronomical Unit (AU) in meters — exact by definition.

 # The ratio of tide-generating forces (Solar Factor 's')